How crude oil prices shape the global division of labour: Analysis and Results

-A global measure for evaluating the balance of trade between every couple of countries is the weighted reciprocity \cite{rec}.
-Reciprocity in networks is helpful in understanding the effects of the structure on dynamical processes, explaining patterns of growth in out-of-equilibrium networks\cite{vinko1,diego1}, and starting to evaluate higher order properties\cite{zamora,vinko,milo,motifs,camacho}.
-For the purpose of analysing the structural changes of the WTW it is far more informative than $b_t$.
-The reciprocity for weighted networks, $r^w$, is defined as follows:
+A global measure for evaluating the balance of trade between every pair of countries is the weighted reciprocity\cite{rec}.
+Reciprocity is a first-order property, meaning that it concerns the direct relationship of nodes with the nearest topological neighbours (one link-length).
+Reciprocity has proven to be an helpful measure in understanding the effects of the structure on dynamic processes, explaining patterns of growth in out-of-equilibrium networks\cite{vinko11,diego05}, and starting to evaluate higher order properties\cite{zamora,vinko09,milo,motifs,camacho}.
+The reciprocity for weighted networks, $r_w$, is defined as follows:

-If all flows are perfectly reciprocated/balanced then $r^w = 1$.
-If they are unidirectional \cite{rec} $r^w = 0$.
-The correlation of $r^w$ with oil price is \textbf{$-0.70$ }.
-Interestingly, changes in international trade structure and the oil price are intimately and inversely linked.
-As the oil price increases (decreases), reciprocity decreases (increases).
-It should also be noted that this effect is global.
-Is the ubiquitous increase in the reciprocity linked to oil price because of a bilateral effect, such as the re-investment of the excess of revenues for oil producers (the so-called \emph{petroldollars}\cite{IMF2006}) in oil consumers' economies?
-Is it due to a more profound and pervasive phenomenon underling the structure of production in a global economy?